Will How I Look Affect

 You're not overweight, especially if you are a woman.

-When they are overweight, both sexes report smaller paychecks, but women
+When they are overweight, both sexes report smaller paychecks, but

-results in a 0.6 percentage point decrease in
+body mass results in a 0.6 percentage point decrease in

 You are attractive, but not so attractive that it is distraction!